 The 2025-26 College Football Playoff quarterfinals kicked off with a big upset on New Year’s Eve, as No. 10 seed Miami knocked off defending national champion and No. 2 seed Ohio State in the Goodyear Cotton Bowl Classic.
 The Hurricanes’ defense and timely scoring propelled them into the semifinals, ending the Buckeyes’ hopes of repeating as champions.
+All of the games are now complete.
+Ole Miss won at the end over Georgia.
+IU took care of business.
+Results, highlights, and the updated bracket are included for you below.

-2025-26 College Football Playoff Quarterfinals Results & Recaps (as of January 1st, 2026 am)
+2025-26 College Football Playoff Quarterfinals Results & Recaps

 Here’s the 2025-26 College Football Playoff quarterfinals results and more for you.